Chief Representative of Komeito

 The chief representative of Komeito (公明党代表, Kōmeitō Daihyō) is the highest position within Komeito.
-The current chief representative is Tetsuo Saito, who took office on 9 November 2024.
+The current chief representative is Toshiko Takeya, who took office on 22 January 2026.

 Election

 The chief representative is elected by the Party Convention.
 To run for the leadership election, a candidate must be recommended by at least 10 Komeito members of the National Diet and submit a prescribed document outlining their candidacy aspirations and basic policies.
 Afterwards, the Party Convention delegates vote to elect the leader.